Housing and Case Management

 With stable housing, case management and an array of supportive services most Trinity Arms residents increase their skill levels and/or incomes, obtain greater self-determination, and achieve independent residential stability within just two years.

-For additional information about the program, including eligibly requirements contact Cilenia Whitted at 202-347-0511 x3040 or email@example.com.
+For additional information about the program, including eligibly requirements contact Cilenia Whitted at 202-864-6297 or firstname.lastname@example.org.

 CFLS provides affordable long-term housing for 35 formerly homeless single adults, many of whom are veterans, and/or have mental, emotional, or health challenges.
 Besides safe and secure housing, Milestone residents receive intensive case management, substance abuse counseling and relapse prevention support, employment counseling and access to emergency services.
 Through these services Milestone Residents are able to live fuller lives of self-empowerment and sustainability.